bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0030-node-process-nexttick/index.md

 ---
-title: 'Understanding process.nextTick()'
+title: "Understanding process.nextTick()"
-description: 'The Node.js process.nextTick function interacts with the event loop in a special way'
+description: "The Node.js process.nextTick function interacts with the event loop in a special way"
 ---

 As you try to understand the Node.js event loop, one important part of it is `process.nextTick()`.